-Research engineers, that are devoted themselves to scientific research into engineering problems, use mathematics extensively.
-Mathematics enables the engineer to express his technical knowledge in clear and concise mathematical terms and arrange the components of his knowledge in logical order.
+Research engineers, that is the engineers devoted themselves to scientific research into engineering problems, use mathematics extensively.
+Mathematics enables the engineer to express his technical knowledge in clear and concise mathematical terms and arrange the components his knowledge in logical order.
 Engineering is a science so that an engineer without mathematics is a gardener without his special tools.

-1.1.
-Motivations for advanced algorithms
+1.1.Motivations for advanced algorithms

 It is well known that the nature is complex in its behaviour and the abstract models do not capture accurately the laws of the nature.
-We work with abstract models.
-These models describe the phenomena from nature and the technical devices.
+So that we work with abstract models that try to describe the phenomena from nature and the technical devices.
 But it is a great mistake to think that we have perfect models of the natural phenomena.
-More, many numerical algorithms are not discovered so that, although we limit our discussion to our actual achievements in this area, we must dream and to seek permanently new and modern approaches for the actual problems in science, technics and life.
+More, many numerical algorithms are not discovered so that, although we limit our discussion to our actual achievements in this area, we must dream and to seek permanently new and modern approaches for the actual problems in science, techniques and life.